umbertozanovello/CoSimPy/docs/Documentation.md

 * `EM_Field.nPorts` : *int* <br>
 number of ports associated with the electric and magnetic flux density fields (N<sub>P</sub>)
 * `EM_Field.properties` : *dict* <br>
-*dictionary* which include additional properties related to the electric and magnetic flux density fields.
-These can be, for example, sample electric permittivity, electrical conductivity.
-Each additional property has to be defined over the same spatial points over which the electric and magnetic flux density fields are defined and must be represented by a *real* value.
+*dictionary* which include additional properties related to the points on which the electric and magnetic flux density fields are defined.
+These can be, for example, the electric permittivity and electrical conductivity.
+Refer to the `EM_Field.__init__` method for further details about the way this dictionary has to be defined.

 ### Methods